metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

 The primary scope of this project is to write a good ORM for perl.
 It is very easy to add scope, and try to focus on things outside this scope.
-I am not opposed to such things being written around the ORM fucntionality, afterall the project has a lot of useful code, and knowledge of the database.
+I am not opposed to such things being written around the ORM functionality, afterall the project has a lot of useful code, and knowledge of the database.
 But the primary focus must always be the ORM functionality, and it must not suffer in favor of functionality beyond that scope.